vaporbolt/BillyBot/README.md

 ![run jar](https://user-images.githubusercontent.com/64103718/184553628-27434b37-fcfc-4051-b003-a4377b992f29.png)

-Now the bot is running!!
+## Congrats! now the bot is running! make sure to check out the tutorial or type !help in your discord server for usage directions!